The Great Reset & the Fourth Industrial Revolution

 Amplified Bible

-The term Queen of the South is a tantalising clue as it confirms the status of India on the world stage, while at the same time excluding it from the future union of Islamic nations incorporating the King of the South: Turkey, Iran, Pakistan, Egypt and their allies Indonesia and Bangladesh [refer Chapter XIII India & Pakistan: Cush & Phut].
+The term Queen of the South is a tantalising clue as it confirms the status of India on the world stage, while at the same time excluding it from the future union of Islamic nations incorporating the King of the South: Turkey, Iran, Pakistan, Egypt and their allies Indonesia and Bangladesh.

-An alliance led by China, is mentioned in the Book of Revelation.
+An alliance led by China, is predicted in the Book of Revelation.

 Revelation 16:12